Parallel-in-Time/pySDC/pySDC/projects/AllenCahn_Bayreuth/README.rst

 - ``AllenCahn_monitor_and_dump.py``: computes the radii for the verification problems and dumps the solution via MPI I/O
 - ``AllenCahn_monitor.py``: computes the radii for the verification problems
 - ``AllenCahn_dump.py``: dumps the solution via MPI I/O
-- ``visualize.py``: simple script to turn data from the dump routines into pngs
+- ``visualize.py``: simple script to turn field data from the dump routines into pngs
+- ``visualize_temp.py``: simple script to turn field and temperature data from the dump routines into pngs and movies
 - ``run_pySC_AC.exe``: jobscript for JURECA

 The project uses in particular these implementations from the ``implementations`` folder:

 - ``parallel_mesh.py`` in the ``datatype_classes``: contains numpy-based data with a communicator
 - ``AllenCahn_MPIFFT.py`` in the ``problem_classes``: contains the implementation of the problem for simple forcing terms
+- ``AllenCahn_Temp_MPIFFT.py`` in the ``problem_classes``: contains the implementation of the problem for temperature-based forcing